-During the year ended 31 December 2021, one remuneration committee meeting was held to review and determine the annual remuneration packages of the Directors.
+During the year ended 31 December 2022, one remuneration committee meeting was held to review and determine the annual remuneration packages of the Directors, assess the performance of executive Directors, approve the terms of executive Directors' service contracts.
 Individual attendance of each committee members at the meetings is as follows:

-Number of meetings attended/eligible to attend
+Number of meetings attended/ eligible to attend

 Independent Non-executive Directors

 Mr. Rong Yi (Committee Chairman) 1/1

 Ms. Han Yu 1/1

 Ms. Jia Lixin 1/1

 Executive Directors

 Mr. Fan Xin 1/1